16 more inmates in Dane County Jail test positive for COVID-19, many asymptomatic

 The Dane County Jail is enlisting the help of the National Guard to test all its inmates and staff for COVID-19 after 16 more inmates tested positive for the virus, many of them asymptomatic, the Sheriff’s Office announced Tuesday.

-Of the 16 who tested positive for the new coronavirus, 10 had no symptoms of the virus, the Sheriff's office reported.
+Of the 16 who tested positive for the new coronavirus, 10 had no symptoms, the Sheriff’s Office reported.

+A total of 21 Dane County Jail inmates have now tested positive for COVID-19.
+Three of those individuals have been released and the other 18 are being housed together, away from the inmates in the rest of the facility, Schaffer said.

-A total of six deputies have also tested positive for COVID-19, Schaffer said.
-Those deputies are not coming into work anymore.
+Six deputies in total have also tested positive for COVID-19, Schaffer said.
+Those deputies are not coming in to work anymore.

 Schaffer said Sheriff Dave Mahoney felt it was necessary to request help from the National Guard to make sure there aren’t other asymptomatic inmates throughout the jail.